Beyond the smile: how emoji use has evolved in the workplace

 Are there certain emoji that should be off-limits with your boss?
 Have your international colleagues ever misinterpreted the 💸 emoji?
 And do you typically wait to build a relationship before sending emoji at work?

-With 3,633 emoji in the Unicode Standard, there’s a lot of potential to communicate – and miscommunicate – with an emoji.
+With 3,633 emoji in the Unicode Standard, there’s a lot of potential to communicate—and miscommunicate—with an emoji.
 We wanted to learn more about emoji communication around the world.
-So, in honour of World Emoji Day, we paired up with our customer Duolingo to survey 9,400 hybrid workers in North America, Asia and Europe.
-As two brands known for their impact on language – both in terms of learning language and how we speak at work – we knew we wanted to partner on celebrating a day that we both love.
+So, in honor of World Emoji Day, we paired up with our customer Duolingo to survey 9,400 hybrid workers in North America, Asia and Europe.
+As two brands known for their impact on language—both in terms of learning language and how we speak at work—we knew we wanted to partner on celebrating a day we both love.

 Workers think messages feel incomplete without an emoji